EU long-term livestock strategy

 What is changing and why?

-The European Commission is seeking feedback to help shape its long-term livestock strategy.
+The European Commission has been seeking feedback to help shape its long-term livestock strategy.
 The Commission aims to address the weaknesses of the livestock sector, and contribute to a transition to more environmentally, economically, and socially sustainable production, including improvements to animal welfare.
 It will also assess better alignment of production requirements for imported products with existing European Union (EU) requirements.

 The EU livestock sector faces many challenges, including low profits for farmers, leading to reductions in herds and a lack of young farmers.
 Current issues also include the implementation of animal welfare rules, the spread of animal diseases, and greenhouse gas emissions.